fenago/kubernetes-course/md/Lab_4.md

-As we saw in previous chapters, in the Minikube environment, the API server is referred to as `kube-apiserver-minikube` in the `kube-system` namespace.
+As we saw in previous labs, in the Minikube environment, the API server is referred to as `kube-apiserver-minikube` in the `kube-system` namespace.
 As you can see in the preceding screenshot, we have a single instance of the API server: